Bootylicious

 "Bootylicious" is a song by American group Destiny's Child for their third studio album Survivor (2001).
-It was written and produced by Rob Fusari, Beyoncé and Falonte Moore.
+It was written and produced by Falonte Moore, Beyoncé, and Rob Fusari.
 The song contains a prominent sample from Stevie Nicks' song "Edge of Seventeen".
 It was released as the second single from Survivor on May 22, 2001, by Columbia Records.

 "Bootylicious" was a commercial success, becoming the group's fourth and final US Billboard Hot 100 number-one single.
 It also reached the top five in Australia, Canada, the Netherlands and the United Kingdom.
 A Rockwilder remix of the song featured Missy "Misdemeanor" Elliott and appeared on the soundtrack of the 2001 musical Carmen: A Hip Hopera and the group's remix album This Is the Remix (2002).

 Although the term "bootylicious" had already been used by rapper Snoop Dogg in Dr. Dre's song "Fuck wit Dre Day (And Everybody's Celebratin')" (1992), the popularity of "Bootylicious" caused the slang word to become widespread, being added to the Oxford English Dictionary in 2004 under the definition "(of a woman) sexually attractive".

 Writing and production

-"Bootylicious" was written and produced by Beyoncé Knowles, Rob Fusari and Falonte Moore, and was recorded at SugarHill Recording Studios in Houston, and Sound on Sound Studios in New York City.
+"Bootylicious" was written and produced by Beyoncé Knowles, Falonte Moore, and Rob Fusari and was recorded at SugarHill Recording Studios in Houston, and Sound on Sound Studios in New York City.
 There are conflicting stories about the song's origins.
 According to Knowles, she was inspired to write the song on a flight to either London or Japan as she was listening to the guitar riff of Stevie Nicks' song "Edge of Seventeen", which reminded her of a "voluptuous woman".
 According to Fusari, he wanted to build a track on a sample of Survivor's "Eye of the Tiger".
 Unable to locate the song, he chose to sample "Edge of Seventeen" instead.
 He wanted to replay the guitar riff himself in the studio so as not to lose publishing royalties, but group manager Mathew Knowles (father of Beyoncé Knowles) would not let him do this.

 Composition

-According to the sheet music published by EMI Music Publishing at Musicnotes.com, "Bootylicious" is set in common time with a medium funk tempo of 104 beats per minute.
+According to the sheet music published by EMI Music Publishing at Musicnotes.com, "Bootylicious" is a R&B song that set in common time with a medium funk tempo of 104 beats per minute.
 It is written in the key of E minor (recorded in D minor), and Destiny's Child's vocals span from G_{3} to B_{5}.
 Kelly Rowland sings the majority of the lead vocals on the track, with her leading both verses, Knowles leading choruses, and Michelle Williams leading the bridge.